ydnaod/karaokey/README.md

 A lightweight in-browser karaoke app.
 Queue YouTube videos, change the key (pitch) in real time, and play through your laptop into a TV or speaker.

+> 📺 **Prefer to follow along with a video?** Watch the [full setup & usage tutorial on YouTube](https://www.youtube.com/watch?v=pTq55FWx9PA).

+---

+## ⚠️ Before you run anything — is this safe?

+**You should only ever run software from people you trust.** How do you know you can trust this project?
+You don't!
+Running a setup script from the internet is *not* a normal, automatically-safe thing to do — so here's how to check it for yourself first:

+- **Ask an AI chatbot to review it.** Send the `setup.command` file to your preferred AI chatbot (ChatGPT, Claude, Gemini, etc.) and ask it to read the file and tell you whether it's safe to run.
+You can also hand it the other files in the folder so it can see exactly what the script installs.
+Ask it to be **extra thorough** and flag anything malicious or any security concern.
+- **Be careful with scripts and commands from strangers on the internet.** This is true for *any* script, not just this one — take a minute to verify before you run. 🙂
+- **More technically savvy?** You don't have to run either script.
+Clone the repo, install the dependencies yourself, and run the servers locally — see [Not on a Mac?](#not-on-a-mac) and [For developers](#for-developers) below.

 ---

 ## Quick install on a Mac (for everyone, not just programmers)